 How Can Ringworm in Cats Be Prevented?

 Ringworm cannot be immunized against.
 There is no vaccine for the infection, and it can return after being previously treated.

 All you can do to prevent ringworm in your cat is to avoid exposure.
 This means keeping your cat indoors, so they do not interact with infected neighborhood felines.

 You’ll also have to be careful that your cat doesn’t develop ringworm from other sources.
 That includes yourself, and your dog.

 Test for ringworm before bringing another pet into your home.
 If pet sitting, ask them to arrange the test.
 If adopting from a shelter, where contagious infections are rife, arrange an advance test.

 If you suspect that your cat has ringworm, get them treated ASAP.
 Keep your home clean of potential fungal breeding grounds, too.

 With the right steps, your cat will recover in full.
 You’ll have to be patient and wait around three weeks.
-Once this time is over, your cat is free to go about their business as before.
+Once this time is over, your cat is free to go about their business as usual.